ebd622/fe-samples/http/README.md

       );
   }
 ```
-Then in the component we will subscribe to it:
+Then in the [app.component.ts](https://github.com/ebd622/fe-samples/blob/master/http/src/app/app.component.ts)  we will subscribe to it:

 ```
   onFetchPosts() {